nlf/precommit-hook/README.md

     npm install precommit-hook

 Everything else is automatic!
-The npm install script will create the hook, and place a .jshintrc and .jshintignore file in your project if they don't exist.
-To update, just install again.
-Only the hook itself will be overwritten.

 I recommend putting precommit-hook in your project's devDependencies to make sure that anyone who may be contributing to your project will have the hook installed.

 ```
 {